 Wet Ingredients:

-2/3 cup gluten-free flour mix: My favorite gluten-free & dairy-free flour blends to use are Pamela’s Artisan Blend and Better Batter.
+Gluten-Free Flour: My favorite gluten-free & dairy-free flour blends to use are Pamela’s Artisan Blend and Better Batter.
 I’ve been using them both with great results.
 They are both a 1-1 substitute.
-If you use another gluten-free flour blend be sure that it contains xanthan gum.
-If not add 1/2 teaspoon xanthan gum per cup of flour.
+If you use another gluten-free flour blend, be sure that it contains xanthan gum.
+If not, add 1/2 teaspoon of xanthan gum per cup of flour.

-When baking with gluten-free flour it’s really important how you measure the flour.
+When baking with gluten-free flour, it’s essential how you measure the flour.
 Fluff first and then use the scoop and sweep method.

-- Fluff: Before measuring out your flour use a spoon or whisk to fluff the flour in the container- mostly the top portion.
+- Fluff: Before measuring your flour, use a spoon or whisk to fluff the flour in the container- mostly the top portion.
 Be sure to fluff any flour that you will be measuring.
-To fluff simply stir around the flour lifting it and letting it fall back loosely.
+To fluff, stir around the flour, lifting it and letting it fall back loosely.

 - Scoop and sweep: Use a large spoon to lightly scoop up the flour and place it into the measuring cup.
 Fill up the measuring cup and then use the handle of the spoon and scrape it across the top of the measuring cup to level off the excess flour.
 Let the excess fall back into the container.
 You can also use a knife to level off the flour.

-Keep covered in the refrigerator with plastic wrap or foil or in an airtight container for 3-4 days.
+Keep covered in the refrigerator for 3-4 days.

 Yes, prepare and bake the corn casserole as directed and let it completely cool.
 Cover and refrigerate for up to two days.
-Reheat in a 350° for 15-25 until completely heated through.
+Reheat in an oven at 350° for 15-25 minutes until completely heated through.

-There are a lot of ways to change this casserole up.
+There are a lot of ways to change this casserole.
 For more of a corn cake or corn pudding, you can add more sugar.
-For some added zing you can pick one or all of the following add-ins jalapenos, bacon, and cheese.
+For some added zing, you can pick one or all of the following add-ins like jalapenos, bacon, and cheese.

 - Add sliced jalapeno slices to the top of the casserole.